House Method researches, reviews, and recommends warranties of all kinds. Affiliate Disclosure.

 |Maytag||M1200 Series: 12-year limited parts warranty and dependability promise (M120 models dependability promise is 1 year).

-While a manufacturer’s warranty may seem like the most convenient option to cover your heating and air conditioning, a home warranty can in fact be more convenient and cost-effective, as well as offer additional coverage.
-Here’s why House Method recommends a home warranty for HVAC coverage.
+While a manufacturer’s warranty may seem like the most convenient option to cover your heating and air conditioning, a home warranty can be more cost-effective because it covers more than just your HVAC.
+Here’s why House Method recommends a home warranty.

 A manufacturer HVAC warranty only covers one system, and you have to register your product to get the full benefits.
 This means all your appliances will have different warranties from different providers.
 If this is the case, it can be difficult to keep track of what appliances are still under warranty and what the coverage includes.

 With a home warranty, you’re dealing with just one contract that covers several systems and appliances throughout your home, including your HVAC system (if you select a plan with that level of coverage).

 The average home warranty premium costs $25–$67 a month, or about $300–$800 a year.
 In addition, most plans require a service fee per claim, which usually runs between $75 and $125.